influxdata/community-templates/apache_jmeter/README.md

     ![Example Apache JMeter configuration screenshot](./img/apache-jmeter-influxdblistener.png)
 1. Run the Test

-In the dashboard results, you will find there is a *write* transaction that was causing errors that provide data in the *KO request count* cell.
-You can fix it in the Apache JMeter project by configuring the bucket for data.
+Results in the Dashboard should present there was a *write* transaction that was causing errors.
+See the *KO request count* cell.
+You can fix this in the Apache JMeter project by configuring the bucket for data.

 Now, you are ready to create your advanced test project integrated with the InfluxDB.